 Oregon law mandates that all Oregon1 non-commercial automobile2 insurance policies include Personal Injury Protection (often referred to by the acronym: “PIP”) coverages.
 This coverage applies in accidents and regardless of whom was at fault (PIP is a “no fault” type of coverage.
 PIP covers ,primarily, medical care costs, and loss of income.
 Per Oregon law, the minimum amount of medical coverage that an Oregon auto policy must provide is $15,000.003.
 Wage loss (the maximum monthly benefit is $3,000.00 per month)4 is also reimbursed, if the injured person meets certain criteria.
-Both coverages are available for the first full year following an accident (unless the medical benefit is “exhausted” before the expiration of the coverage period).
+The medical expense reimbursement coverage is available for two years from the date on which an accident occurred (unless the medical benefit is “exhausted” before the expiration of the coverage period).

 PIP coverage can be available even to someone who is injured in a car accident while they were riding a bicycle or were a pedestrian.
 Generally speaking, in such a case the PIP coverage for the car involved in the accident is available to the injured pedestrian or bicycle rider.